abrahampf/CSE403-HomeRun/README.md

 ## Key Features
 - **Gameplay**: Engage in head-to-head matches against AI opponent.
-- **Authentication**: Register, sign-in and logout of thier account securly.
+- **Authentication**: Register, sign-in, and logout of their account securely.
 - **Interactive Batting**: Swipe to swing the bat and score runs.
-- **LeaderBoard**: Shows players high-scores and achievements.
+- **LeaderBoard**: Shows players high scores and achievements.

 ## Objectives
 - Deliver an immersive and interactive 3D gaming experience.